 The sequence numbers reflect the roll-forward nature of the journal; to restore databases to older checkpoints, match the sequence numbers.
-That is, the database reflected by checkpoint.6 can be restored by restoring the database stored in checkpoint.5 and rolling forward the changes recorded in journal.5.
+That is, you can restore the database reflected by checkpoint.6 can by restoring the database stored in checkpoint.5 and rolling forward the changes recorded in journal.5.
 In most cases, you're only interested in restoring the current database, which is reflected by the highest-numbered checkpoint.n rolled forward with the changes in the current journal.

 To specify a prefix or directory location for the checkpoint and journal, use the -jc option.
-For instance, if you create a checkpoint with:
+For example, you might create a checkpoint with: